5 Reasons Why Online Estimates of Your Home’s Value Might Not Be Accurate

-Who hasn’t checked out Zillow.com for a Zestimate of their home, a neighbor’s, or even a beach house when on vacation?
+Who hasn’t checked out online real estate sites for price estimates of their own home, a neighbor’s, or even a beach house when on vacation?
 Most of us are guilty as charged!

-As a seller or homeowner, you may be excited to see a high Zestimate and be disappointed if a real estate agent sees otherwise.
-Remember, just because something is on the Internet doesn’t mean it’s accurate.
-So don’t insist your home should be priced like the Zestimate – you could overprice it and your home sits too long on the market without any interested buyers.
+As a seller or homeowner, you may be excited to see a high estimate and then be disappointed if a real estate agent sees otherwise.
+That’s why you shouldn’t insist your home be priced like your favorite online estimate – you could overprice it and your home could sit too long on the market without any interested buyers.

-1. Zillow calls its estimates a “starting point” when determining a home’s value.
+1. Calling estimates a “starting point” when determining a home’s value.
 What does that even mean?
-It means even Zillow thinks you need more information before you can truly price a home.
+It means you need more information before you can truly price a home.
 It clearly recommends that you get a comparative market analysis (CMA) from a real estate agent, an appraisal from a professional, and actually visit the home if a buyer.

-2. Zillow relies on data and information and not its own assessment of a home.
-Zestimates are calculated by using public and any user-submitted data or corrections.
-It does not conduct its own physical inspection of a home and doesn’t have local employees checking them out either.
+2. Relying on data and information and not their own assessment of a home.
+These estimates are calculated by using public and any user-submitted data or corrections.
+They don’t conduct a physical inspection of a home and don’t have local employees checking them out either.
 It’s not like an actual real estate agent or appraiser has walked through this home.
 So if there are any inaccuracies in the public information, it can’t be corrected on the spot.

-If a home’s upgrade or renovation hasn’t been reported to a local tax assessor, than Zillow won’t even know about it and can’t include it in the Zestimate.
-It depends on “users” to provide correct or new information but that’s not always done on a home.
+If a home’s upgrade or renovation hasn’t been reported to a local tax assessor, than these sites won’t even know about it and can’t include it in their estimate.
+It depends on “users” to provide correct or new information but that’s not always done.

-3. Zillow doesn’t know the local market or your particular neighborhood.
-In the metro DC market certain neighborhoods are hot right now but just a few blocks over to another neighborhood, prices start to drop.
+3. Lacking direct knowledge about the local market or your particular neighborhood.
+Certain neighborhoods can be really hot and in demand, but just a few blocks over in another neighborhood, prices start to drop.
 Guess what?
-Zillow doesn’t really differentiate neighborhoods as much as you’d expect.
-It uses data from an area much larger than your neighborhood.
-Many times Zillow uses sales data from an entire county to extrapolate changes in the housing market.
-How accurate can that be when you want to price a home in a specific neighborhood?
+These sites don’t really differentiate neighborhoods as much as you’d expect.
+They use data from an area much larger than your neighborhood.
+Many times they use sales data from an entire county to extrapolate changes in the housing market.

-Plus, Zillow’s system doesn’t take into consideration the condition of other homes on the street, if there is a metro that’s walking distance, or even if the home is on a busy road.
+Plus, their systems don’t take into consideration the condition of other homes on the street, if there is a metro that’s walking distance, or even if the home is on a busy road.
 That’s why its estimations differ from a CMA, where an agent can incorporate so many other factors when pricing a home.

-4. Zillow is a computer system not a person.
+4. Determining calculations based on a computer system not a person.
 We’re not knocking computers but sometimes you need that human touch or insight that’s missing from a data-cruncher.
-Zillow’s calculations are based on an algorithm that can only use quantifiable data and not anything subjective – like the quality or the appeal of a home.
+Online calculations are based on an algorithm that can only use quantifiable data and not anything subjective – like the quality or the appeal of a home.
 It can’t “systematically gather and verify” certain information, such as a lovely flat backyard that’s great for entertaining, new granite countertops in an open concept living space, or if that master suite bedroom addition really rocks.

-According to Zillow, the wider the range indicates that less data was available for their final calculation.
+The wider the range indicates that less data was available for their final calculation.
 A smaller range between the prices means there was more information to come up with the estimated value.
-So Zillow is providing Zestimates even if it doesn’t have enough information and provides a Value Range to compensate for this inaccuracy.
+So keep that in mind when looking at estimates and realizing that there might not be enough information for a more accurate estimate.

-As you can see, it can be “fun” to check out Zillow if you’re curious but don’t depend on it when the time comes to price your home.
+As you can see, it can be “fun” to check out online estimate sites if you’re curious, but don’t depend on them when the time comes to price your home.
 You want a professional who knows your specific neighborhood, has walked through your home and knows how well it will show to buyers.
-You want a home priced right from the get-go and you can’t depend on a Zestimate to have any input!
-Let us know if you have any questions.
+You want a home priced right from the get-go!